A new classical solution in SU(2) Yang-Mills gauge theory: Main part

 \subsection{Spin structure and $\pi_4 (SU(2)) $}

-The difference of the two representant mappings of the two equivalence classes of $\pi_4 (SU(2)) $ can be described by the spin structures on the circles of $S^4 $ which are the inverse images of our representant mappings above. ~\cite{Hit} Spin structures are classified by the first Stiefel Whitney class $H^1 (M, Z_2 )$ where M is the manifold under consideration.
-In our case these are the circles $S^1 $,which are the inverse images back from $SU(2) = S^3 $, covering $S^4 $ (similar to the Hopf bundle case, where the Hopf invariant counts the linking number of the circles covering $S^3 $.
-There is an analog in our $^4 $ case to be described below by cobordism theory. ) Now The second isomorphism comes about by the Hurwitz isomorphism ~\cite{St} But this sequence links the classification of the spin structures on the collection of circles on $S^4 $ to the inverse images of the generic mappings $\phi :S^4 \rightarrow S^3 $ which make up the collection of circles covering $S^4 $.
-But these are the representants of the equivalence classes of $\pi_4 (SU(3)) = \pi_4 (S^3 ) $ .
+The difference of the two representant mappings of the two equivalence classes of $\pi_4 (SU(2)) $ can be described by the spin structures on the circles of $S^4 $ which are the inverse images of our representant mappings above ~\cite{Hit}.
+Spin structures are classified by the first Stiefel Whitney class $H^1 (M, Z_2 )$ where M is the manifold under consideration.
+In our case these are the circles $S^1 $, which are the inverse images back from $SU(2) = S^3 $, covering $S^4 $.
+Similar to the Hopf bundle case, where the Hopf invariant counts the linking number of the circles covering $S^3 $.
+There is an analog in our $^4 $ case to be described below by cobordism theory.
+Now

+The second isomorphism comes about by the Hurwitz isomorphism ~\cite{St} But this sequence links the classification of the spin structures on the collection of circles on $S^4 $ to the inverse images of the generic mappings $\phi :S^4 \rightarrow S^3 $ which make up the collection of circles covering $S^4 $.
+But these are the representants of the equivalence classes of

 Hence the mappings $\phi : S^4 \rightarrow S^3 $ are classified by the spin structures on the generic inverse images, the circles covering $S^4 $ .